Leaders Larne beat Newry to go eight points clear

 Sule and Cosgrove strike in Larne win

-At Inver Park, hosts Larne took the lead on 12 minutes when Ben Doherty's outswinging corner was only half-cleared, with Sule was on hand to drill home through a ruck of players from 14 yards.
+At Inver Park, hosts Larne took the lead on 12 minutes when Ben Doherty's outswinging corner was only half-cleared and Sule was on hand to drill home through a ruck of players from 14 yards.

 Larne came close to a second when Leroy Millar's header was saved by Newry keeper Steven Maguire, who excelled again shortly afterwards when he blocked a Doherty shot with his foot.